-Around 4 PM, we ate a snack and grabbed some drinks at the Thunder Island Brewing Company.
+We flew into Portland, Oregon midday on a Tuesday and officially started our vacation with some drinks from the Thunder Island Brewing Company.
 This place was super cute, the service was friendly, and we loved the overall vibe.

 Here are some of the amazing views from their former location.

-After our snacks, we walked around for a bit and explored the area.
-Spanning the Columbia River between Cascade Locks, Oregon and Washington state, the Bridge of the Gods is by far one of the most beautiful bridges we’ve ever seen, with jaw-dropping views in every direction.
-We were totally in awe, and I couldn’t stop staring!
+After our drinks, we walked around for a bit and explored the area.
+Spanning the Columbia River between Cascade Locks, Oregon and Washington state, the Bridge of the Gods is by far one of the most beautiful bridges we’ve ever seen.
+The area offers jaw-dropping views in every direction, and we were totally in awe!

-Fun fact: The well-known Pacific Crest Trail spans California, Oregon and Washington and reaches its lowest point of elevation when crossing over the Bridge of the Gods, which is just above sea level.
+Fun fact: The well-known Pacific Crest Trail spans California, Oregon and Washington and reaches its lowest point of elevation, which is just above sea level, while crossing over the Bridge of the Gods.

-The top of the 620-foot-tall waterfall is visible from the road and for a closer look, it’s just an easy five minute walk from the parking lot.
+The top of the 620-foot-tall waterfall is visible from the road, and for a closer look, it’s just an easy five minute walk from the parking lot.
 Once you reach the paved trail, you can walk another several hundred feet to a bridge that’s located at the base of the first step of the falls, as pictured below.
-If you have the time (and energy), you can hike another mile from here – note that the path is quite steep – to the top of the falls where you can glimpse beautiful views of the Columbia Gorge.
+If you have the time (and energy), you can hike another mile from here to the top of the falls, where you can glimpse beautiful views of the Columbia Gorge.
+But, do note that the path is quite steep.

-It’s not hard to believe that Multnomah Falls is the most visited natural recreation site in the Pacific Northwest; it’s breathtaking, free to visit and can be seen year round, since it doesn’t dry up in the summer like many other falls in this part of the country.
-More than two million people visit here each year!
+It’s not hard to believe that Multnomah Falls is the most visited natural recreation site in the Pacific Northwest.
+It’s breathtaking, free to visit and can be seen year-round, since it doesn’t dry up in the summer like many of the other falls in this part of the country.
+More than 2 million people visit here each year!

-Also on-site, the Multnomah Falls Lodge has bathrooms, a visitor center, a snack bar, and a restaurant, but we didn’t explore these and can’t provide any additional details or recommendations.
+Also on-site, the Multnomah Falls Lodge has bathrooms, a visitor center, a snack bar, and a restaurant.

 That evening, we had a fancy dinner at Salty’s.
-If I’m remembering correctly, I had the Smoked Columbia River Steelhead ($38.00 at the time of this post), and Courtney went all out, adding lobster to her meal.
+I had the Smoked Columbia River Steelhead, and Courtney went all out, adding lobster to her meal.

 The food was well-plated and delicious, the service was great, and the views were stunning along the Columbia River.

-We started walking and discovered Woodlawn Coffee and Pastry, an adorable coffee shop just down the street from our Airbnb.
-Our coffee and meals were so delicious that we decided we’d have go back again.
+The next morning, we discovered Woodlawn Coffee and Pastry, an adorable coffee shop just down the street from our Airbnb.
+Our coffee and meals were so delicious that we decided we’d have go back again (and we did!).

-After a slower morning, we made our way downtown to check out Powell’s City of Books, the largest independent new and used bookstore in the world—and any book worm’s dream!
-Occupying a full city block, the book store has nine color-coded rooms with over 3,500 different sections, and they buy around 3,000 used books per day.
+After breakfast, we made our way downtown to check out Powell’s City of Books, the largest independent new and used bookstore in the world—and any book worm’s dream!
+Occupying a full city block, the book store has 9 color-coded rooms with more than 3,500 different sections.
+They buy around 3,000 used books per day—wow!

-Being the avid readers we are, we just had to visit here!
-I had to refrain myself from buying anything, since I’d have to lug it around with me for the rest of the day and the trip, but it was still fun perusing the stacks.
+Being the avid readers we are, we just had to visit—and I had to refrain myself from buying anything, since I didn’t want to carry it around with me for the rest of the day, but it was still fun perusing the stacks.

 Next on the agenda was the Waterfront Blues Festival, for which we pre-ordered tickets for $15 each.
-The outdoor event takes place at the Tom McCall Waterfront Park over four days and features performances by—you guessed it – blues musicians.
-Similar to any music festival, there are tons of vendors for food, water, clothes and souvenirs, and the views over the Willamette River are spectacular.
-Not a bad place to relax and listen to some music!
+The outdoor event takes place at the Tom McCall Waterfront Park over 4 days and features performances by—you guessed it—lots of blues musicians.
+Similar to any music festival, there are tons of vendors for food, water, clothes, and souvenirs, and the views over the Willamette River are spectacular.
+Definitely not a bad place to relax and listen to some music!

-A Broad Recommendation: You should plan on paying around $15-$20 for parking in downtown Portland, so have some cash handy.
+A Broad Recommendation: Have some cash handy, and plan to pay around $15-$20 for parking in downtown Portland.
 You may also want cash for other small purchases at the festival, and remember to bring a reusable water bottle.

-We stayed for a couple of hours before heading out for our next stop: the Portland Pickles (whose mascot is Dillon the Pickle – LOL!) vs. the Cowlitz Black Bears baseball game.
-We got some snacks and drinks and stayed through the end for the fireworks, since it was the 4th of July after all.
+We stayed for a couple of hours before heading out for our next stop: the Portland Pickles vs. the Cowlitz Black Bears baseball game.
+We got some snacks and drinks and stayed through the end for the 4th of July fireworks.
 Tickets were $14 each.

-After a fun-filled day exploring like a local, we headed back to our Airbnb for some shut-eye before another action-packed day.
+After a fun-filled day of exploring like a local, we headed back to our Airbnb for some shut-eye.
 My only regret was missing the fireworks at the Waterfront Blues Festival, after hearing that those were particularly fabulous.

-Like I said, we had enjoyed Woodlawn Coffee and Pastry so much the day before that we decided to go back again the next morning before heading to Rooster Rock State Park.
-Had we stayed a few more days, the staff probably would’ve memorized our orders, since we got the same thing both days.
+The next morning, we stopped at Woodlawn Coffee and Pastry again before heading to Rooster Rock State Park.
+Had we stayed a few more days, the staff probably would’ve memorized our orders, since we got the same thing both days, haha.

-Located east of Corbette, Rooster Rock State Park stretches alongside the Columbia River and features beaches and a lagoon for swimming, windsurfing, boating, fishing, etc.
+Located east of Corbett, Oregon, Rooster Rock State Park stretches alongside the Columbia River and features beaches and a lagoon for swimming, windsurfing, boating, fishing, etc.

 We were surprised to read that the beaches were clothing optional, and at one point, we stumbled across some folks taking advantage of this.

 A quick note: the trailheads were difficult to find, as some were completely covered in brush, and we definitely got lost a few times.
-In fact, we got so lost on our way back to the car that we were late picking up Candace from the airport—oops!
+In fact, we got so lost on our way back to the car that we were late picking up our friend, Candace, from the airport—oops!

 Personally, I didn’t feel like Rooster Rock State Park was anything to write home about.
 It wasn’t my favorite state park, and the confusion with finding the trailheads ate up too much of our limited time.

-After picking up Candace from the airport, we drove to Cannon Beach, a small coastal city in northwest Oregon known for its long, sandy shore.
+After picking up Candace, we drove to Cannon Beach, a small coastal city in northwest Oregon known for its long, sandy shore.
 Here, we explored and ate lunch at Driftwood Restaurant & Lounge.

-I can’t remember much about the food because we were so excited to learn that Candace and my boyfriend’s younger sister went to same high school; what a small world!
-We had been friends for a while now but had never made the connection, since Candace had since moved to Seattle.
+I can’t remember much about the food because we were so excited to learn that Candace and my boyfriend’s younger sister went to same high school—what a small world!
+We’d been friends for a while but had never made the connection, since Candace now lived in Seattle.

 After an eventful lunch, we spent some time walking along the beach.

-It wasn’t the most beautiful beach we had ever seen, and it was a bit chilly, but it was nice being near the water nonetheless.
+It wasn’t the most beautiful beach we’d ever seen, and it was a bit chilly, but it was nice being near the water nonetheless.

-We popped into Insomnia Coffee Company, which Courtney especially loved, since it was her first time trying almond syrup (thanks for reminding me about this place, Courtney!).
+After our beach stroll, we stopped at Insomnia Coffee Company, which Courtney especially loved, since it was her first time trying almond syrup.
 Candace also introduced me to lavender lattes here!

-We spent some time popping in and out of some of the shops and boutiques and and used the free public restrooms; these are always a plus, especially if you’re like me and have to pee all the time, haha.
+Then, we spent some time popping in and out of some shops and used the free public restrooms.
+These are always a plus, especially if you’re like me and have to pee all the time, haha.

-The oldest official continuously-operated public rose test garden in the United States, the rose garden showcases more than 10,000 roses.
-Created in 1915 by Oregon Journal editor, Jesse A. Currey, the garden served as a safe haven for hybrid roses grown in Europe during World War I.
+The Portland International Rose Test Garden is the oldest official continuously-operated public rose test garden in the United States and showcases more than 10,000 roses.
+Created in 1915 by Oregon Journal editor, Jesse A. Currey, the garden served as a safe haven for hybrid roses grown in Europe during WWI.